-Work Order Description Content Demolition and The scope of work for the demolition and any abatement work of Abatement of the hurricane-damaged home which were agreed upon Hurricane- between the Construction Manager and Program Staff during the Damaged Home scope walk.
-The scope of work shall define if there are any Scope of W ork abatement activities to be performed prior to demolition.
+Work Order Content Description Demolition and Abatement of Hurricane- Damaged Home Scope of Work The scope of work for the demolition and any abatement work of the hurricane-damaged home which were agreed upon between the Construction Manager and Program Staff during the scope walk.
+The scope of work shall define if there are any abatement activities to be performed prior to demolition.
 Demolition and abatement work will be scoped using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
 The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.

-Work Order Content Description "Model Home" Construction Scope of Work The scope of the "model home" to be built on-site as a replacement to the hurricane-damaged one, including the design options selected by the homeowner during the pre- construction conference.
+"Model Home" Construction Scope of Work The scope of the "model home" to be built on-site as a replacement to the hurricane-damaged one, including the design options selected by the homeowner during the preconstruction conference.
 It may also include any accessibility accommodations when applicable.
 Scope and costs of "model homes" are pre-established at request for proposals processes performed by the PRDOH.
 The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.

-Site Scope of Work The scope for any site work that is not a part of the "model homes" physical structure, nor a part of the demolition and abatement work of the hurricane-damaged home.
-This work will typically include grading, excavation, driveways, sidewalks, and other utilities.
-The cost of site work will be determined using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
-The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.
+Work Order Content Description Site Scope of Work The scope for any site work that is not a part of homes" physical structure, nor a part of the den abatement work of the hurricane-damaged home.
+Typically include grading, excavation, driveways, sid other utilities.
+The cost of site work will be determined Program's unit prices included in each Construction Contract signed with PRDOH.
+The Construction Mana perform any work outside of the approved scope of prior authorization by means of a Scope Change Order.
 Timeframe for Completion The allowed time for the Construction Manager to complete all design, permitting, abatement, and demolition work of the hurricane-damaged home, as well as the allowed time for the Construction Manager to complete all design, permitting, site, and construction work of the "model home" to replace the hurricane-damaged one on-site.
 Base timeframe for completion of all work will be included in each Construction Manager contract signed with PRDOH.
 Additional time may be allowed through the issuance of a properly executed Changer Order to the Work Order.
 The Construction Manager must demonstrate the existence of extraordinary conditions that justify any additional time to be awarded by means of a Scope Change.
-Non- compliance with the established timeframe may result in the application of liquidated damaged to the Construction Manager.
+Noncompliance with the established timeframe may result in the application of liquidated damaged to the Construction Manager.